thasup/crowdfunding/README.md

 [(Back to top)](#table-of-contents) -->

-# Install
+# How to run the project

 [(Back to top)](#table-of-contents)

 1. clone this repository on your computer
-2. Install [metmask extension](https://metamask.io/) on browser and setup your wallet
+2. Install [metamask extension](https://metamask.io/) on browser and setup your wallet
 3. Get some token from [Goerli faucet](https://faucets.chain.link/goerli) for cover the cost of transactions.
 4. run command `npm install` to install all dependencies
 5. setup [environment variables](#setup-env)